bmezaris/lstm_structured_pruning_geometric_median/README.md

 However, both [5, 6] utilize sparsity-inducing regularizers to modify the loss function, which may lead to numerical instabilities and suboptimal solutions [7].
 Inspired from recent advances in DCNN filter pruning [2, 3] we extend [5] as following:
 1) The covariance matrix formed by layer’s responses is used to compute the respective eigenvalues, quantify layer’s redundancy and pruning rate (as in [2] for DCNN layers).
-2) A Geometric Median-based (GM-based) criterion is used to identify the most redundant LSTM units (as in [3] for DCNN filters).
+2) A Geometric Median-based criterion is used to identify the most redundant LSTM units (as in [3] for DCNN filters).

 ## Dependencies